-$\boldsymbol{B16.}$ Completers of programs of less than two years within 150 percent of normal time:

-four years (total): four years (total): B18.
+B14.
+Final 2007 cohort, after adjusting for allowable exclusions duration (total): duration (total): B16.
+Completers of programs of less than two years within 150 percent of normal time: B16.
+Completers of programs of less than two years within 150 percent of normal time: B17.
+Completers of programs of at least two but less than four years (total): B17.
+Completers of programs of at least two but less than four years (total): B18.
 Completers of programs of at least two but less than four-years within 150 percent of normal time: B18.
 Completers of programs of at least two but less than four-years within 150 percent of normal time: B19.
 Total transfers-out (within three years) to other institutions: B19.
 Total transfers-out (within three years) to other institutions: B20.
 Total transfers to two-year institutions: B20.
 Total transfers to two-year institutions: B21.
 Total transfers to four-year institutions: B21.
 Total transfers to four-year institutions: